-As with all operations, there is a chance that reconstructive surgery using bony free flap may lead to a number of side effects.
+As with all operations, there is a chance that reconstructive surgery using soft tissue free flap may lead to a number of side effects.
 You may not experience all of the side effects.
 Speak with your doctor if you have any questions or concerns about treatment side effects.
-Side effects common for bony free flap surgery may include:
+Side effects common for soft tissue free flap surgery may include: